zhilu24/03_Cool_Coatis/README.md

 ## Anna's work for the group 03 Cool Coatis

 ## Description
-- oaks_debugme.py takes a CSV file from the data folder.
+- **oaks_debugme.py** takes a CSV file from the data folder.
 It then finds all the "Quercus" and prints them out on a new CSV which is stored in the results folder.
+- **align_seqs_better.py** takes CSV file containing 2 DNA sequences, it finds the best alignment(s) and prints it put on another file in Results folder.

 ## Languages
 - Python

 ## Dependencies
 **ipdb** : for enhanced debugging.

 ## Installation
 pip install ipdb